userfrosting/learn/12.database/01.overview/docs.md

 $user->save();
 ```

->>>> Notice that the `User` class is in a [namespace](http://php.net/manual/en/language.namespaces.rationale.php).
-To reference it correctly, we need to either specify the fully qualified path in a `use` statement at the top of our file, or explicitly reference it in our code as `\UserFrosting\Sprinkle\Account\Database\Models\User`.
+[notice=warning]Notice that the `User` class is in a [namespace](http://php.net/manual/en/language.namespaces.rationale.php).
+To reference it correctly, we need to either specify the fully qualified path in a `use` statement at the top of our file, or explicitly reference it in our code as `\UserFrosting\Sprinkle\Account\Database\Models\User`.[/notice]

 #### Select

 Records can be fetched from the database using Eloquent's sophisticated [query builder](https://laravel.com/docs/5.8/eloquent#retrieving-models).
 This is typically done by calling a static method on the corresponding model class:

 ```php
 <?php